 - 1. Incentive events are included for Team Roping, Tie Down Roping and Barrel Racing.
 Directors will use the pay-offs listed for their event, with added money split determined by each Director. - 2.
 In the event that there are fewer qualified rides or times than there are places to pay, payment will be made on qualified rides and times only.
 The Secretary will use guidelines specified in the rulebook to make pay-off. - 3.
-If there are no qualified times in the Incentive Tie Down Roping, Incentive Team Roping events, all money goes into the Open Tie Down Roping or Open Team Roping.
-If there are no qualified times in the Open Tie Down Roping or Open Team Roping, the winners of the Incentive Tie Down Roping and Incentive Team Roping will also win the Open money.
+If there are no qualified times in the Incentive Tie Down Roping, Incentive Team Roping events, all money goes into the respective event finals fund.
+If there are no qualified times in the Open Tie Down Roping or Open Team Roping, the money also goes into the respective finals fund accounts.